Pitt football | Pickett beginning to receive national notice

 “It’s kind of just taking what they gave me, not forcing anything, letting the game come to me, letting the game come to our offense,” Pickett said.
 “Because we know once we get rolling, we get that rhythm, we feel pretty good with where we’re at, so it’s really the key.”

 Pickett’s correct that once the Pitt offense gets going, it’s hard to stop.
-The Panthers have the fourth-ranked scoring offense in the country, averaging 45.3 points per game. t’s largely the passing game that has taken last year’s average offense—which scored 29 points per game – to new heights.
+The Panthers have the fourth-ranked scoring offense in the country, averaging 45.3 points per game.
+It’s largely the passing game that has taken last year’s average offense – which scored 29 points per game – to new heights.
 Pickett ranks in the top ten of FBS quarterbacks in no fewer than eight statistical categories, including ranking fourth in both passing touchdowns and passing efficiency.

 The increased attention hasn’t distracted him or affected his on-field performance.